-- The age of majority, which in PR is 21 years;
+- age of majority, which in PR is 21 years of age; or,

-- by the parents' concession, by means of a deed;
+- by concession of the parents, through a deed; or,

-- by the court, if either parent does not agree; or,
+- by court, if either parent disagrees; or,

 - by marriage, but until the age of 18 he or she will not be able to make certain arrangements.

-According to the new Civil Code of Puerto Rico, effective from 2020, for an emancipation to be valid, it has to be by deed.
-Previously, it was also allowed by affidavit or affidavit, but not anymore.
-The deed is a legal document, similar to the affidavit, but more rigorous, that is, a little more detailed.
+Under this alternative, since the new Civil Code of 2020, the emancipation has to be by deed, not by affidavit.
+The deed is a legal document, similar to the affidavit, but with more rigor and formality.

 Emancipation of a minor, as long as he/she is between 18 and 20 years old, can be done through a deed, to be prepared by a notary attorney in Puerto Rico.

-Once the Emancipation Deed is signed, we as notary lawyers take care of everything.
-This includes taking a certified copy to the Registro Demográfico de Puerto Rico for the deed to be registered.
+Once the Emancipation Deed is signed, we as notary attorneys take care of the rest.
+This includes taking a certified copy to the Demographic Registry of Puerto Rico for the deed to be registered.